ycw/three-csg-modeller/README.md

 - [Cross Pipe](https://ycw.github.io/three-csg-modeller/examples/cross-pipe)
 To demo that re-assigning material will influence subsequent models only.

 - [Extrude Inwards](https://ycw.github.io/three-csg-modeller/examples/extrude-inwards)
-To show that set-operation methods likes `A.union(B)`, are not commutative in terms of vertex data.
-I use this "feature" to correct faces uvs w/o touching single bit of `attributes.uv.array`.
+To show that set-operation methods likes `A.union(B)`, are not commutative.
+It will pick (and lerp) vertex data of `A` for overlapping faces.

 - [Gallery Frame](https://ycw.github.io/three-csg-modeller/examples/gallery-frame)
 A bare multi-material example.

 - [Gradient Color](https://ycw.github.io/three-csg-modeller/examples/gradient-color)
 A bare vertex color example.